krutoo/showcase/README.md

   /**
    * For menu item of story it means that it will not be shown in menu.
-   * For "Category root" it means that click will not be open it.
+   * For "Category root" it means that it will be non interactive.
    */
   menuHidden?: number;

-  /** Parameters of building or/and displaying story */
+  /** Parameters of building or/and displaying story. */
   parameters?: {
     /**
-     * Layout of HTML page.
+     * Layout.
      * Value "padded" is default and will added "1rem" padding to body.
      * Value "fullscreen" will removes all paddings of body.
      */